NVIDIA Corporation (NASDAQ:NVDA) - Vetr Crowd Upgrades Nvidia To Strong Buy

 Vetr Crowd Upgrades Nvidia To Strong Buy

-The Vetr community on Monday upgraded NVIDIA Corporation (NASDAQ: NVDA) from 4 stars (Buy) to 4.5 stars (Strong Buy).
-Despite the upgrade, the Vetr crowd’s outlook on Nvidia was mixed, with 50 percent of Vetr users giving the stock a Sell rating, 14.3 percent a Hold and 35.7 percent a Buy.
+The Vetr community on Thursday upgraded NVIDIA Corporation (NASDAQ: NVDA) from 4 stars (Buy) to 4.5 stars (Strong Buy).
+The Vetr crowd’s outlook on Nvidia is mixed, with 41.1 percent of users giving the stock a Buy, 42.9 percent a Sell and 16.1 percent a Hold.

 See how crowdsourced ratings could help you time the market

-At time of publication, NVIDIA shares were trading at $249.58.
-The Vetr crowd remains strongly bullish on the stock in the long run, with an aggregated price target of $277.06 implying 10.9 percent upside.
+At time of publication, Nvidia shares were trading at $241.85.
+The Vetr crowd remains strongly bullish on the stock in the long run, with an aggregated price target of $279.06 implying 14 percent upside.

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.